 This could be anything, but typically land, property or shares.

 If you’re not sure about what kind of gift you would like to give, talk to your solicitor who will be able to advise you further.
 If you have already made a will but now want to leave a legacy, you can make an addition or change it without rewriting your current will.
 This addition is called a codicil and a solicitor can advise how to add this to an existing will.
-You will just need to ensure that Oracle Cancer Trust is named along with our registered charity number 1142037.

 As well as helping a good cause, leaving a gift in your will also have financial benefits for your friends and family.
 By leaving a gift in your will to Oracle, its value will be deducted from your estate before inheritance tax (IHT) is worked out.
 In some cases leaving a legacy may help bring the total value of your estate below the taxable threshold.
 It is possible for the inheritance tax rate to be reduced to 36 per cent if 10 per cent or more of an estate is left to charity.
 Taking advantage of this reduced rate would require advice from a solicitor.
 Gifts made up to seven years before your death may also qualify for exemption.